 — December 8, 2015 —

-Ten Mindful Movements by Thich Nhat Hahn[14 min video]
+Ten Mindful Movements by Thich Nhat Hanh[14 min video]

-A gentle sequence of movements that the monks and nuns of Plum Village use daily, demonstrated by Thich Nhat Hahn himself.
+A gentle sequence of movements that the monks and nuns of Plum Village use daily, demonstrated by Thich Nhat Hanh himself.

 This has been added as an option in Yoga, for those with physical limitations.